sdmx-twg/sdmx-json/data-message/docs/1-sdmx-json-field-guide.md

     {
       "code": 150,
-      "title": "Invalid number of dimensions in the key parameter" }
+      "title": { "en": "Invalid number of dimensions in the key parameter" }
+    }

 # Linking mechanism